14 Maldives Mosques To Explore For A Blissful Getaway

 Photo: David Stanley / Wikimedia Commons

 Located in Malé, this coral stone mosque (Hukuru Miskiy) is renowned for its intricate carvings and lacquerwork and is also considered the best mosque in Maldives.
 The mosque complex includes a cemetery with elaborately carved coral stone tombstones.
 The interior of this oldest mosque in Maldives features exquisite wood carvings and Arabic calligraphy.
 As a UNESCO World Heritage Site, it offers a glimpse into the rich Islamic heritage of Maldives.
 Visitors should dress modestly and remove shoes before entering.
 Guided tours provide insights into the mosque’s history and architectural significance.
+One of the top things to do in Maldives is to explore this gem for a spiritual retreat.

-Timings: Opens daily, 9:00 AM – 5:00 PM (except during prayer times)
+Timings: 9 AM – 5 PM (except during prayer times)

-How To reach: 15-minute taxi ride from the nearest airport
+How To Reach: 15-minute taxi ride from the nearest airport

 3. Eydhafushi Mosque